-Hapco supplies a wide range of plastic welding machines that use heat, pressure, and air to melt thermoplastics used in banners, roofinc, industrial fabrication, and many other indutries.
-Explore our collection of BAK welding machines, made for plastic welding and commercial roofing.
+Hapco supplies a wide range of industrial welders that use heat, pressure, and air to melt thermoplastics.
+Our numerous plastic welding machines are used in banners, roofing, industrial fabrication, and many other industries.
+Explore our collection of BAK automatic welder machines, made for plastic welding and commercial roofing.

 Welding Machines Applications

 Industrial welding machines are commonly used in commercial roofing, plastic welding, flooring, oil, gas, and geotextile industries to perform various types of welding jobs such as TPO welding or banner welding.
-These hot air welders can also be used for applications in other settings, such as the manufacturing and automotive industries.
+These automatic welder machines can also be used for applications in other settings, such as the manufacturing and automotive industries.

 So how do commercial welders work?
-Welding combines the use of a welding rod and a process called heat sealing.
+An automatic welder uses combines the use of a welding rod and a process called heat sealing.

-A welding rod is inserted between two or more objects and is heated to form a permanent bond.
-Welding rods with low porosity are most effective because they provide higher quality welds.
-Hapco, Inc. automatic welders can work with PE, HDPE, and PVC welding rods.
+A welding rod is inserted in the automatic welding machine and is heated to form a permanent bond with the material.
+Welding rods with low porosity are most effective for plastic welding because they provide higher-quality welds.
+Hapco, Inc. industrial welding machines can work with PE, HDPE, and PVC welding rods.

-During the heat sealing process using a plastic welding machine, heat and pressure create a permanent seal between the two thermoplastics to serve various purposes.
-They are widely used in commercial roofing, banner & TPO welding, but also in the automobile industry, and more.
+During the heat sealing process using a plastic welding machine, heat and pressure are produced by the hot air welder to create a permanent seal between the two thermoplastics.
+These plastic welding machines are widely used in commercial roofing, banner & TPO welding, but also in the automobile industry, and more.